Last updated on 2023-01-30T00:09:57+00:00 by LN Anderson

 The purpose of this experiment was to evaluate the human host response to Zaire Ebola wild-type virus and mutant virus infection.
 Samples were obtained from human histiocytic lymphoma cells (U937), expressing the Ebola VP30 protein, infected with wild-type Zaire Ebola (in ΔVP30 background) and Δmucin mutant virus encoding a glycoprotein lacking the mucin domain for mRNA and miRNA transcriptome expression analysis.

-Secondary host-associated viral dataset downloads contain one or more qualitative and/or quantitative statistically processed (normalization data transformation) expression analysis file(s) resulting from primary viral experimental study designs leveraging unique high-resolution Omics capabilities.
-Transcriptomics dataset downloads each have a direct relationship to a primary sample data submission corresponding to a specific Ebola virus host infection.
+Secondary host-associated viral dataset downloads contain one or more statistically processed (normalization data transformation) quantitative dataset collections resulting in qualitative expression analyses of primary host-pathogen experimental study designs.
+Transcriptomics dataset downloads have a direct relationship to a primary sample submission corresponding to a specific Ebola virus infection.

 - Expression profiling by array (mRNA)